-How Much Does it Cost to Stain Concrete Yourself?
+How Much Does it Cost to Design and Stain Concrete Yourself?

 The cost of stained interior flooring as a diy projects begins at $0.43 per square foot.
 The design options are endless and you can be as creative or conservative as you want.
 Each slab reacts differently to the chemical process leaving you with one-of-a-kind finish.
 There are numerous concrete staining options that enhance the overall project.
 Learn more about using dyes, pigments, antiquing stains and deco gel with Direct Colors Project Designs by Colorant.